 Switching over to the iPhone, everything worked as it should.

-As with the iPad app, the iPhone opened to Cheddar’s live stream but this time with the rest of the UI visible.
-The video occupies the top portion of the screen in portrait mode and the social feed occupies the bottom portion.
+As with the iPad app, the iPhone opened to Cheddar’s live stream, but this time with the rest of the UI visible.
+The video occupies the top portion of the screen in portrait mode, and the social feed occupies the bottom portion.

-When you tap the guide icon, you get the same kind of interface you’d expect from cable with the currently airing programs in a long list.
+When you tap the guide icon, you get the same kind of interface you’d expect from the cable with the currently airing programs in a long list.
 You can change the date and time to search for a future show.

 The Guide lets you filter channels by categories including Sports.

 There is also an option for watching YouTube with Vidgo’s social functions.